Free Alabama Rental Lease Agreement Templates (6) | PDF | Word

 Tenant Breaking a Lease (Early)

-Landlord’s Violation: If a landlord causes the interruption of heat, running water, hot water, electricity, gas, or other essential services, the tenant can terminate the lease with 14 days’ notice (§ 35-9A-401) and recover up to 3 months of monthly rent (§ 35-9A-407).
+Landlord’s Violation: If a landlord causes the interruption of heat, running water, hot water, electricity, gas, or other essential services, the tenant can terminate the lease (specifically) with 14 days’ notice (§ 35-9A-401) and recover up to 3 months of monthly rent (§ 35-9A-407).

 Is an Oral Lease enforceable?